greenboxal/doggohub/doc/workflow/groups.md

 ![Transfer a project to a new namespace](groups/transfer_project.png)

-GitLab administrators can use the admin interface to move any project to any namespace if needed.
+DoggoHub administrators can use the admin interface to move any project to any namespace if needed.

 ## Adding users to a group